gioUbbiali/PHI-696/Project-1/README.md

 Person ≡ M ⊔ ¬M. p2 (parent of at least 2 children) ≡ ≥2 ∃parent_of.Person.
 B ≡ M ⊓ ≥2∃parent_of.Person

+For now we stopped there as we wanted to move to the project 2.
+The project 2 first question has the same structure of this one.
 ```

 5. Select two formulas defined in ALC from question 4 to form the basis of a T-Box.
 Supplement this T-box with whatever other axioms you like, as well as an A-box, so that you ultimately construct a knowledge base K = (T,A).
 Provide a _model_ of K. This may be graphical or symbolic or both.

+We did not adress this question as we moved to the project 2.
+The project 2 second question has the same structure of this one.

 6. Explain the difference - using natural language - between the first-order prefixes:
 ```
   (a) ∃x∀y and ∀x∃y
   (b) ∃x∀y∃z and ∀x∃y∀z
   (c) ∀x∃y∀z∃w and ∃x∀y∃z∀w

 (a) ∃x∀y and ∀x∃y
   The formula ∃x∀y means there is some x such that for all ys.
 Instead, ∀x∃y means for all xs there is  some y such that.